 Telnet configuration is Enabled by default.
-If you do not want to allow Telnet configuration, then select Disabled.
+If user does not want to allow the Telnet configuration, they only need to disable the Telnet State.

-Figure 4.34 - System > Telnet Settings
+Figure 5.34 - System > Telnet Settings

 Port (1-65535): The TCP port number.
 TCP ports are numbered between 1 and 65535.
 The well-known TCP port for the Telnet protocol is 23.